ivomirb/OpenBuilds-CONTROL/UsefulMacros/UsefulMacros.md

 ![Screenshot](screenshots/open_gcode.png)

 ## MacroGroups
 Allows macro buttons to be organized in groups, which makes large number of macros more manageable.
+It works best when set to autorun on startup.

-Horizontal group tabs
+### Horizontal group tabs
 ![Screenshot](screenshots/macros_h.png)

-Vertical group tabs
+### Vertical group tabs
 ![Screenshot](screenshots/macros_v.png)

 ## Spindle Delay